Healthy Homes Assessment Totara Park

 Totara Park Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside but you must ensure there is somewhere for surface, rain and ground water to go and stop it from coming inside.
-When it is damp and moisture, it’s usually what you don’t see that can become a big problem that can cause damages to your investment and affecting your tenant’s health.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building but you must make sure there is somewhere for surface as well as groundwater to move, and to prevent it from getting inside.
+When it is damp and moisture, it is usually not apparent that it can become a big problem and cause damage to your investment as well as harming the tenant’s well-being.

-In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between your floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+In addition to an irrigation system to stop water ingress, if the apartment has an enclosed gap between the floor and the ground, a ground water barrier must be installed if it is reasonably practicable to install it.

-A ground moisture barrier is usually made of polythene and is laid on top of the ground to stop any moisture present in the ground from entering the home.
-It also helps prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture present in the ground from accumulating into the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection